What is an Education, Health and Care Needs Assessment

 An Education, Health and Care (EHC) needs assessment is a process which may or may not lead to the issuing of an Education, Health and Care (EHC) plan.

-An EHC needs assessment is a co-ordinated comprehensive assessment to find out exactly what a child or young person’s special educational needs are and the special help he or she might require to ensure their needs are met.
-It is the LA’s duty to conduct this.
+An EHC needs assessment is a coordinated comprehensive assessment carried out by the local authority (LA) to find out exactly what a child or young person’s special educational needs are and the special help he or she requires to ensure their needs are met.

 All of Portsmouth City Council's assessment procedures follow the SEN Code of Practice 0-25 years